-In the world of Environmental Remediation, waste management plays a particularly important role.
-Afterall, once a site has been successfully remediated, the waste from that site has to be properly profiled, manifested, transported, and disposed of, and there are a ton of regulations on both the state and federal level for doing so.
-These regulations are incredibly important; they set specific work standards for businesses, and they definitely help protect our environment from these harmful substances.
-That being said, proper management of IDW, with the many ins and outs, can be both difficult and time consuming.
+In the world of environmental remediation, waste management plays a particularly important role.
+After all, once a site has been successfully remediated, the waste from that site has to be properly profiled, manifested, transported, and disposed of, and there are a ton of regulations on both the state and federal level for doing so.
+These regulations are important; they set specific work standards for businesses, and they help protect our environment from these harmful substances.
+That being said, proper management of investigation derived waste (IDW), with the many ins and outs, can be both difficult and time consuming.

 What is IDW?

 IDW is the waste generated from drilling and site investigation activities required for determining the presence, extent, and/or nature of the particular contamination at a site.
 IDW may consist of drilling mud, drill cuttings, purge water from test borings or monitoring well development, excess sampling media, personal protective equipment (PPE), and water generated from the decontamination of tooling and sampling equipment.
 Proper planning before and during the project can significantly reduce the burden and increase the efficiency of quickly removing waste from the site.

 How is IDW Regulated?

 Regulations pertaining to IDW and other remediation waste vary from state to state, but in general, contaminated environmental media is not hazardous waste and not subject to the federal RCRA waste regulations or state laws.